 The cost of entry is £25 for the 1km and 2km, and only £10 for the 400m event.

 Early bird entry is discounted to £15 for the 1km and 2km events.

 Amongst other things your entry fee buys you:

 – entry to the event itself (obviously!)

 – car parking Shiplake side, or ferry transport Wargrave side

-– refreshments of bacon rolls and cups of tea or coffee on completion of the swim
+– refreshments of bacon/sausage rolls (or vegetarian option) and cups of tea or coffee on completion of the swim

 – entry to the Wargrave & Shiplake Regatta on Saturday (see below)